Troubleshooting issues while adding an MS SQL Monitor

 Open Command Prompt and execute the following command:

-telnet <hostname_or_ip> <port> - This command is used to check network connectivity to a specific port on a host.
+This command verifies network connectivity to a specific port on a host.

 Notes

-If the connection is successful, you'll see a blank screen or a prompt indicating the port is open.
+Note: If the connection is successful, you will see a blank screen or a prompt indicating the port is open.
 If unsuccessful, you'll receive an error message, indicating the port is closed or inaccessible.

 4. Check the SQL Server Configuration Manager.

-Solution: Ensure that TCP/IP is enabled for the SQL Server.
+Solution: Ensure that TCP/IP is enabled for SQL Server.

-Follow the steps below to ensure that TCP/IP is enabled for the SQL Server:
+Follow the steps below to ensure that TCP/IP is enabled for SQL Server:

 1. In the SQL Server Configuration console, click on SQL Server Network Configuration.